kmiyashiro/node-bandcamp/readme.md

 ```
 ## License

-tl;dr: Do whatever you want.
+tl;dr: Do whatever you want, as long as you keep this notice:

 (The MIT License)